dpellier/oneMapToRuleThemAll/README.md

 #### loadingMask
 Type: `Boolean`

-If set to true, a loader will be added to the map container during the load of all the resources.
+If set to true, a loader will be added to the map container during the loading of all the resources.

 The loader style can be customized by overriding the `one-map-to-rule-them-all__spinner` class.